tango-controls/tango-doc/Readme.md

-# Throw away repo for lyx -> rst conversion hacking
+# tango-doc
+The official documentation for Tango controls